 If you or someone you know is experiencing an emergency, please call 541-737-7000 on campus or 911 off campus.

 During your consultation, you may be scheduled to return for a first appointment (for individual or couples therapy).
-If you are scheduled for a first appointment, plan to arrive 20-30 minutes early since there will be forms to complete before seeing the counselor.
-Email/text reminders for CAPS appointments indicate the time at which you should check in.
+If you are scheduled for a first appointment, please arrive 30 minutes early to allow time for you to fill out forms and for your cousnelor to review them prior to beginning your session.
+Email/text reminders for CAPS appointments indicate the time of your appointment and how early you should check in.
 The forms you'll complete include information for you to read about CAPS services, your contact information, as well as information about yourself and why you are seeking counseling.
 This first session will provide you with the opportunity to talk confidentially with a counselor about your immediate concerns.
 Some people meet their counseling goals in a single session, while others may be seen for a few, or participate in one of our many groups.
 The counselor will work with you to formulate an action plan specific to you.